 After that, you roast your bread in the oven for a few minutes you’ll get melty cheesy goodness on crunchy bread.
 Winner…every time!
 We make these just for no reason…Tuesday supper or Wednesday lunch!
 They are just so dang tasty and fast!

 Roasted Tomato Crostinis with fresh basil and mozzarella

 - large loaf rustic bread (about 12 – 2 inch by 3 inch slices)

 How much of each you ask?
 It’s preference, really.
-These are amounts that can be adjusted and changed.
-And, the kind of cheese or bread you prefer may change the amounts.
-But, try it once and you’ll have it down pat no problem!
+These are amounts that can be adjusted and changed, and the kind of cheese or bread you prefer may change the amounts.
+Try it once and you’ll have it down pat no problem!

 - Put tomatoes, onion, minced garlic, olive oil, and a bit of salt and pepper onto a cooking sheet.
 Roast for about 10 minutes at 350 degrees or until tomatoes get wrinkly.

 - Drizzle a tablespoon or two onto a cookie sheet.
 Place slices of bread (about 2 by 3 inches) onto the olive oil.
 Drizzle additional olive oil on top of bread.
 If you like, flip the bread over and then back again.